Realty Bites

 I'm a New York City renter and my shower is starting to back up.
 Am I responsible for clearing clogged drains, or is that the super’s job?

-Many residential buildings in New York City—and their plumbing systems—are very old, so living in one often means expecting a clogged bathroom drain to happen.
-And when it does, your shower can quickly go from “ahh” to “ugh” as water starts rising above your feet.
+Many residential buildings in New York City—and their plumbing systems—are very old, so living in one often means experiencing a clogged bathroom drain at some point.
+And when it happens, your shower can quickly go from “ahh” to “ugh” as water starts rising above your feet.

 If you own your place, these kinds of things are pretty much all on you.
 But a perk of being a renter is that your landlord is responsible for many of your apartment’s repairs.

 [Editor's Note: Realty Bites tackles your NYC rental questions.
 Have a query for our experts?
 Drop us an email.
-We respect all requests for anonymity.]
+We respect all requests for anonymity.
+An earlier version of this post was published in December 2023.
+We are presenting it with updated information for November 2024.]

 Whether a clogged drain qualifies as the kind of repair that your landlord must make depends on the circumstances, though the experts Brick spoke to say the easy answer is yes.